 As of Skyward Sword, they do, though there she's closer to a straight love-interest than little sister figure.

-Don't forget Guy Cecil from Tales Of The Abyss — his older sister Mary may be dead, but he practically raised Luke.
+Guy Cecil from Tales of the Abyss — his older sister Mary may be dead, but he practically raised Luke.
 Guy's a pretty chill guy normally, but if you so much as threaten one hair on Luke's head, you press his Berserk Button.
 Especially evident during the Summit, when Jade suggests Luke die in Asch's place, and Guy grabs Jade by his collar, actually yells, and calls Jade a bastard for it.
 Okay, Guy, it was just a suggestion.
 Calm down.
 Easy, now.
 Just take a deep breath, it'll all be okay . . .